Damon Lathrope: Torquay return

 On 3 June 2016, Lathrope agreed to a deal to return to Torquay United, subject to a medical, for the 2016/17 National League campaign.

 He made his second Torquay United debut on 6 August 2016, started the match before being substituted in the 57th minute, in a 2–0 loss against Macclesfield Town in the opening game of the season.
 Lathrope was featured for the first five league matches before being sidelined with an injury.
 However, he was sidelined once again after suffering a groin injury that ruled him out "for much of the rest of the season".
 By January, Lathrope returned to full training and made his return from injury, coming on as a substitute in the 69th minute, in a 3–1 win over Gateshead on 28 January 2017.
-Following this, he continued to be a first team regular for the rest of the season and helped the side avoid relegation in the Nations League At the end of the 2016–17 season, he went on to make twenty–four appearances.
+Following this, he continued to be a first team regular for the rest of the season and helped the side avoid relegation in the National League At the end of the 2016–17 season, he went on to make twenty–four appearances.

 In the 2017–18 season, Lathrope was featured five out of the first six league matches of the season before being sidelined with a groin injury.
 It wasn't until on 30 September 2017 when he returned from injury, starting the whole game, in a 1–0 loss against Dagenham & Redbridge.
 Lathrope continued to remain involve in the club's first team throughout the first half of the season.
 By the time he departed Torquay United, Lathorpe made nineteen appearances for the side this season.

 Woking

-On 26 January 2018, Lathrope joined another National League side, Woking, on a one-and-half-year deal for an undisclosed fee.
+On 26 January 2018, Lathrope joined another National League side, Woking, on a one-and-a-half-year deal for an undisclosed fee.
 He made his debut in a 1–0 win over AFC Fylde the following day, coming on as a substitute in the 65th minute.
 However, on 24 February 2018 Lathrope suffered a serious leg injury during a match against Boreham Wood, resulting in a 30-minute delay to the game.
 The injury forced him to retire from playing on 3 March.